-The 'frames' in journalism correspond roughly to 'plots' in the study of folklore, for example, they resemble the 31 plots that make up the total of Russian fairytales that Vladimir Propp analyzed (1:?152).
-Frames do not normally qualify as "the present standpoint of science."
-Frames are simply effective ways of telling stories, including lies.
+The 'frames' in journalism correspond roughly to 'plots' in the study of folklore, for example, they resemble the 31 plots that make up the total of Russian fairytales that Vladimir Propp analyzed.8 Frames do not qualify as "the present standpoint of science."
+Frames are simply ways of storytelling, some of which can be called scientific; most of which are irrelevant in scientific discourse.

 One frame of the above selection qualifies as social science.
-The Straight Story conforms to one of Kenneth Burke's discoveries (1:182) It is worth repeating in the context of journalism that the question openers - what? who? how? where? when? and why? - prompts us to describe a separate aspect of an event: the acts, the actors, the means, the scene, the time, the motivation.
+The Straight Story conforms to one of Kenneth Burke's discoveries.
+It is worth repeating in the context of journalism that the question openers - what? who? how? where? when? and why? - prompts us to describe each separate aspect of a social event: the acts, the actors, the means, the scene, the time, the motivation.
 Burke discovered that together they provide a full account.
 None of these six questions can be omitted if the description shall be exhaustive, and to add more questions adds confusion rather than illumination (K. Burke 1945, xvii).